Samsung/tizen-docs/docs/application/dotnet/guides/text-input/input-method.md

         InputMethodEditor.SetFloatingMode(true);
     ```

-2. Create a container of PanGestureRecognizer to detect a dragging event.
+2. Create a container of PanGestureRecognizer to detect a dragging event:

     ```
     var panGesture = new PanGestureRecognizer ();